+Descriptions of all subjects are presented in alphanumeric order.
 Each subject is taught in streams; i.e., by a specific lecturer with a particular approach to the subject.
 Specific streams may have additional exclusions.
-Please check the 1992 Catalogue.
+Check the 1993 Centre for Liberal and General Studies Catalogue.